jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/click-events-have-key-events.md

 <!-- end auto-generated rule header -->

 Enforce `onClick` is accompanied by at least one of the following: `onKeyUp`, `onKeyDown`, `onKeyPress`.
-Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screenreader users.
+Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screen reader users.
 This does not apply for interactive or hidden elements.

 ## Rule details